 Astronauts from STS-135 and crew of the ISS witness a beautiful aurora over the southern hemisphere, a space-based treat for the final mission of NASA's 30-year shuttle program.

-Scientists embark this week on the second and final leg of a NASA oceanographic field campaign to study how changing conditions in the Arctic affect the ocean's chemistry and ecosystems.
+Read this blog to follow along with NASA's field campaign to study how changing conditions in the Arctic affect oceanic chemistry and ecosystems.